iSOLveIT/protege_owl/_sources/index.rst.txt

 Unless you have security requirements at your organization that prohibit you from using the hosted version at Stanford it is best to start with the Stanford server.
-I won’t go into the details of how to install a local Web Protégé server because either way the functionality is the same.
-To start, let’s create a project in Web Protégé for the Pizza tutorial with data ontology.
+I won't go into the details of how to install a local Web Protégé server because either way the functionality is the same.
+To start, let's create a project in Web Protégé for the Pizza tutorial with data ontology.
 When you first go to *webprotege.stanford.edu* you will be prompted to create a user ID (your email address) and a password.
 Once you do that you should have a fresh Web Protégé